If the tenant does not pay the rent and does not reply to messages

 • Temporary unemployment: redundancy or job loss

-This can be a long-term insolvency, caused for example by poor employment prospects, serious illness, or debts.
-The reason for late payments is usually temporary and mild, so please be discreet.
+It can be a long-term insolvency, not just one of the above, which may be due to poor employment prospects, serious illness, or debt, for example.
+The reason for late payments is usually temporary and mild, so contact us with discretion.

 How to contact the tenant?